The 6 Best Bone Broths For Dogs in 2023: Dry and Wet

 3. Where are the Animals Sourced From?

 You'll need to check the brand website to find this info or get in touch with them.
-Many of these products are sourced from Asia and South America where the animal welfare laws and standards are different.
+Nowadays, it is common to find pet food products made overseas in Asia where the animal welfare laws and food packaging safety standards are different.

 4. Does It Have Cheap Fillers?